UAI CONTRIBUTED CONTENT GUIDELINES

 UAI will promote your content across UAI social media channels.
 In exchange, we ask that you promote your content among your social media networks accordingly and tag UAI in all posts:

-- LinkedIn: Utility Analytics Institute.
+- LinkedIn: Utility Analytics Institute

-We recommend the authors also follow Utility Analytics Institute on these channels, so they will be able to repost quickly.
+We recommend the authors also follow Utility Analytics Institute on these channels so they will be able to repost quickly.

 Contact Us

-- For member, non-member, press, and outside-of-industry contributions:
+- For member and sponsor contributions:

 - Sandi Joralemon: sjoralemon@utilityanalytics.com